 (Note: ACV is just a supplement.
 It’s not a quick fit diet aid.
 I don’t recommend for people with serious health issues and it can be harsh on the teeth due to acid.
 See all the disclaimers below*)

 How Could Apple Cider Vinegar Help You?
 Here are some of the most common health claims.

-- It can help control blood sugar.
+- It may help control blood sugar.

 - Vinegar has also been shown to affect insulin secretion.

 - Helps regulate the pH of your skin and can help with acne and warts.
 The pH affect is also what causes your body to detox and maintain a healthy alkaline pH level

 Natural News: “In a 2005 study in the “European Journal of Clinical Nutrition,” scientists fed bread plus low, medium or high amounts of vinegar to twelve healthy subjects, while the control group ate plain bread.
 Those who received the vinegar felt fuller than the control group, and the effect increased with the amount of vinegar ingested.
 While vinegar soaked bread may not be your favorite dish, you might try sipping vinegar in water along with your meal or having a salad dressed with vinegar and oil.
 Be sure to brush your teeth after sipping vinegar as it can be hard on tooth enamel.”

 Mind Body Green: “In a 2009 study published in Bioscience, Biotechnology, and Biochemistry, it was found that subjects that consumed acetic acid for 12 weeks experienced significant declines in body weight, abdominal fat, waist circumference and triglycerides.
 Triglycerides contribute to the bad cholesterol that we want to avoid.”